Career Timeline of Trea Turner: Major Achievements and Milestones

 August 29, 2022: 1,000th Career Hit

-On August 29, 2022, Trea Turner recorded his 1,000th career hit, a single off Marlins pitcher Huascar Brazoban.
+On August 29, 2022, Trea Turner recorded his 1,000th career hit, a 10th inning single off Marlins pitcher Huascar Brazoban.

-August 31, 2022: Turner Announces Participation in World Baseball Classic
+August 31, 2022: Announced Participation in World Baseball Classic

-On August 31, 2022, Trea Turner declared his intention to represent the United States in the 2023 World Baseball Classic.
+On August 31, 2022, Turner announced that he would represent the United States in the 2023 World Baseball Classic.

-On December 8, 2022, Trea Turner signed an 11-year contract with the Philadelphia Phillies worth $300 million.
+On December 8, 2022, Trea Turner signed an 11-year contract worth $300 million with the Philadelphia Phillies.

 After the 2022 season, Trea Turner became a free agent and signed an 11-year contract with the Philadelphia Phillies.

-In 2024, Trea Turner made his third All-Star team, starting at shortstop for the National League.
-He became the first Phillies shortstop voted by fans to start the game since Jimmy Rollins in 2002.
+In 2024, Turner was named to his third All-Star team, starting at shortstop for the National League.
+He was the first Phillies shortstop voted by fans to start since Jimmy Rollins in 2002.